NativePHP/nativephp.com/resources/views/docs/1/digging-deeper/child-process.md

 This will attempt to stop the process gracefully.
 The [`ProcessExited`](#codeprocessexitedcode) event will be dispatched if the process exits.

+Note that [persistent processes](/docs/1/digging-deeper/child-process#persistent-processes) restart when you stop them manually.
+The only way to stop a persistent process is by quitting the application.

 ## Restarting a Child Process

 As a convenience, you may simply restart a Child Process using the `restart` method.
 This may be useful in cases where